Bene AG: History

 Bene was founded in 1790 and began industrial-scale office furniture production in 1951.
 During the 1980s, the company expanded internationally, establishing offices in London and Moscow.
 In 1989, production was relocated from Zell an der Ybbs to the current headquarters in Waidhofen an der Ybbs, designed by architect Laurids Ortner.

 From 1995 to 1998, Bene extended its presence across Central and Eastern Europe, opening locations in the Czech Republic, Hungary, Poland, Romania, Slovakia, and Slovenia.
 In 1998, it entered the German market by acquiring Objektform.
 Between 2000 and 2003, the company expanded into Western Europe, opening outlets in the Benelux region and France.
-The Waidhofen production site also grew from 9,000 m² to 40,000 m², with an investment of approximately €22 million.
+The Waidhofen production site also grew from 9,000 m^{2} to 40,000 m^{2}, with an investment of approximately €22 million.

 In 2003, Bene entered a joint venture in Poland (Bene Nowy Styl S.A.) and opened a branch in Dubai to serve the Middle Eastern market.
 In 2004, the company partnered with Japanese office furniture firm KOKUYO Co., Ltd. to expand into Asia.
 Sales also began in Croatia and Serbia.

 In August 2004, a financial syndicate led by Unternehmens Invest AG (UIAG) became a stakeholder.
 Bene received ISO 9001 and ISO 14001 certifications in 2006, and transitioned into a joint-stock company (AG).
-Its initial public offering (IPO) on the Vienna Stock Exchange marked UIAG’s exit.
+Its initial public offering (IPO) on the Vienna Stock Exchange marked UIAG's exit.
 That year, the company also entered the markets of Bulgaria, Ukraine, Spain, Ireland, and Kuwait.
 In November 2006, it acquired the German TILL Group, formerly a distribution partner.
 In April 2007, it expanded further by acquiring a distribution partner in Belgium.